ccssmnn/md-ai/README.md

 - Markdown in editors comes with syntax highlighting for free
 - Lives on my machine, uses my API keys, can use my tools

+## Features

+- The entire chat is a single markdown file, including tool calls.
+- Opens your `$EDITOR` for editing the chat - you can edit everything with your preferred editor.
+- Tool calling with built in tools for listing, reading, searching and writing files.
+- Provide a custom system prompt.
+- Streams responses from AI models to the console while they are generated.
+- Library mode allows you to provide a custom model and custom tools and plug MCP servers via [MCP Tools](https://ai-sdk.dev/docs/ai-sdk-core/tools-and-tool-calling#mcp-tools).

 ## Installation

 Install as a library: